kubrickfr/avsc-wiki/API.md

 # Avro types

 It is also possible to generate types programmatically, using the classes below.
+They are all available in the `avsc.types` namespace.

 ### `class Type`